arnesanches/powerbi-advanced-dashboard/README.md

 This project features an interactive dashboard built in Power BI to present financial data in a clear and visually appealing way.
 One of the most impressive aspects of this project is the advanced interactivity of the dashboard.
 By hovering over or selecting a bank's logo, all the data in the dashboard is automatically updated to reflect the specific results for that bank.
 The Excel data is integrated into the Power BI .pbix file, eliminating the need to load external files to view the dashboard.

-## Demonstration Video

-To experience the interactivity and dynamism of the dashboard, download the "Dashboard Demonstration" video located in the project directory.
-GitHub does not support direct video playback, so you will need to download the file to watch it.

 ## Key Features:

 - **Dynamic Charts**: All charts, including the waterfall chart and indicators, change according to the selection, facilitating decision-making based on financial data.